 A true Southern gentleman, Jerry Banks, was at the helm when I was hired in 1979.
 He passed the torch to Smokie Holcomb.
 Smokie was known for his hands-on knowledge of fisheries and helping pioneer lake restoration work as well as having a compassionate understanding of anglers’ needs.

 Around 1996, Jerry Shireman took over from Smokie.
-He brought his experience as leader of the Fisheries and Aquatic Sciences program at the University of Florida to state government.
-In 2000, Ed Moyer, became fisheries director.
-Among Ed’s notable accomplishments was opening of the state-of-the-art Florida Bass Conservation Center.
+He brought his experience as a leader of the Fisheries and Aquatic Sciences program at the University of Florida to state government.
+In 2000, Ed Moyer became the fisheries director.
+Among Ed’s notable accomplishments was the opening of the state-of-the-art Florida Bass Conservation Center.
 He was here when the residents of Florida overwhelmingly voted to merge the GFC, Marine Fisheries Commission and elements of the Department of Environmental Protection (DEP) related to marine fisheries into a new constitutionally authorized FWC.

 In 2004, the FWC realigned and redistributed the resources and programs that were first brought together when the FWC was created.
-Part of that initiative resulted in the Division of Fisheries, which previously included its own research, habitat restoration and boating access staff totaling 170 employees reorganizing into a streamlined force of 69 employees focused on direct fisheries management and hatchery production.
-Other employees were mostly moved into the new Division of Habitat and Species Conservation, the Florida Wildlife Research Institute, or Office of Boating and Waterways.
+Part of that initiative resulted in the Division of Fisheries, which previously included its own research, habitat restoration, and boating access staff totaling 170 employees reorganizing into a streamlined force of 69 employees focused on direct fisheries management and hatchery production.
+Other employees were mostly moved into the new Division of Habitat and Species Conservation, the Florida Wildlife Research Institute, or the Office of Boating and Waterways.
 As the first director of the new Division of Freshwater Fisheries Management, Darrell Scovell brought a wealth of experience to the new challenges.

-Darrell Scovell, Director of the Division of Freshwater Fisheries Management, during the past six years worked diligently to develop stakeholder relations.Before acquiring an advanced fisheries degree at Auburn, Darrell had served as an officer in the U.S. Navy.
+Darrell Scovell, Director of the Division of Freshwater Fisheries Management, during the past six years, worked diligently to develop stakeholder relations.Before acquiring an advanced fisheries degree at Auburn, Darrell had served as an officer in the U.S. Navy.
 When he was hired by the GFC in 1978, he was initially on the Lake Okeechobee Fisheries Utilization and Management Program where his economic expertise was a plus.
-That started a 32-year career during which he had major impact on commercial fisheries and aquaculture programs before becoming director.
+That started a 32-year career during which he had a major impact on commercial fisheries and aquaculture programs before becoming a director.

 When April ends, so will Darrell’s distinguished FWC career.